parkjangwon/icu/README.md

 ## 📝 API Endpoints

 - All endpoints require a valid `Authorization: Bearer <access_token>` header from Supabase Auth.
+- `GET /api/urls`: Returns the authenticated user's URL list including last status (`last_is_up`) and last checked time (`last_checked_at`).
 - `POST /api/register-url`: Registers a new URL for monitoring.
+  - Input: `{ url: string }`
+  - Validates URL format and performs an initial reachability check.
+Registration fails if the URL is unreachable.
+  - Per-account limit: max 5 URLs.
+- `DELETE /api/urls/:uniqueId`: Deletes the monitored URL and its health check history.
+- `PATCH /api/urls/:uniqueId/active`: Sets or toggles active status.
+When activating, performs an immediate health check.
-- `GET /api/monitor/:uniqueId`: Retrieves monitoring data for a specific URL (owned by the authenticated user).
+- `GET /api/monitor/:uniqueId`: Retrieves monitoring data for a specific URL (only the last 10 results are returned).
 - `GET /api/notification-settings/:uniqueId`: Retrieves notification settings for a monitored URL.
 - `POST /api/update-notification-settings`: Updates notification settings (email or webhook) for a monitored URL.

+Notes
+- Scheduler runs periodically on the server to check all active URLs.
+- After each insert, retention cleanup keeps only the latest 10 results per URL.
+- After 3 consecutive DOWN results, the URL is auto-deactivated.